AdguardTeam/KnowledgeBaseDNS/docs/general/dns-filtering-syntax.md

 **Rules with the `dnsrewrite` response modifier have higher priority than other rules in AdGuard Home.**

+Responses to all requests for a host matching a `dnsrewrite` rule shall be replaced.
+The replacement response's answer section shall only contain RRs that match the request's query type and, possibly, CNAME RRs.
+Note that this means that responses to some requests may become empty if the host matches a `dnsrewrite` rule.

 The shorthand syntax is:

 ```none